AARP Hearing Center

 - providing incomplete account statements.

 Shared-equity homeownership: Shared-equity homeownership is an alternative option to renting and traditional homeownership that can expand access for families with low and moderate incomes.
-They include limited-equity cooperatives, community land trusts, and deed-restricted homeownership.
-Typically, a nonprofit or government entity provides a subsidy to lower the purchase price of a housing unit, making it affordable to a buyer with low income.
-In return for the subsidy, the buyer agrees to sell the home to another family with low income.
+Models include limited-equity cooperatives, community land trusts, and deed-restricted homeownership.
+Typically, a nonprofit or government entity provides a subsidy to lower the purchase price of a housing unit, making it affordable to a buyer with a low income.
+In return for the subsidy, the buyer agrees to sell the home to another family with a low income.
 This helps preserve affordability for subsequent homebuyers.

 HOME MORTGAGE LENDING: Policy